 Unused_port_termination rules:

 This optional subparameter defines the termination that is to be applied by the EDA tool during simulation to the terminals of any IBIS-ISS subcircuit or Touchstone network that is not being used in the [Interconnect Model]/[End Interconnect Model] group.
-The subparameter name shall be followed by a single integer argument greater than zero on the same line.
+The subparameter name shall be followed by a single numeric argument greater than zero on the same line.
 The argument shall be separated from the subparameter name by the “=” character.
 The subparameter name, “=” character, and argument may optionally be separated by whitespace.

-If this subparameter is present, the EDA tool should connect the unused terminals to GND through a resistor with the value of resistance in ohms provided in the argument.
+If this subparameter is present, the EDA tool should connect the unused terminals to a reference terminal through a resistor with the value of resistance in ohms provided in the argument.

 If this parameter is not defined, the EDA tool may connect terminals to terminations as needed to prevent numerical instability in simulation (EDA tools are recommended to alert users when this occurs and document the termination value used).
 Note that the terminals remain technically open, and terminations connected by the EDA tool are intended to approximate open-circuit conditions.